 “Jim, I would like to speak to you about the expectation of attending team meetings on time.
 I have noted that you have been more than 15 minutes late to five meetings in the last month.
 When you show up late, the rest of the team must regroup and attempt to catch you on the agenda.
 This is not a good use of their time and is unfair to other committee members.
 We take promptness very seriously and ask that you make an effort to be on time for future meetings.”

 It is not fair to surprise an employee with further disciplinary action or termination if they are not aware of the critical nature of the incident.

-After the conversation, the manager should document the date, time, location of conversation, the content of the discussion, and agreed-upon behavior changes.
+After the conversation, the manager should document the date, time, location of the conversation, the content of the discussion, and agreed-upon behavior changes.

 2. Written Warning